 Features: Montessori Training Pants

 There are many types of training pants on the market these days.
 Pull-up disposable diapers are sometimes called training pants, but that's not what we're talking about here.
 When we use the term "training pants" we are referring to reusable cloth training pants.
-They are basically underwear with extra padding to catch a pee miss.
+They are basically underwear with extra padding to catch a small pee.

 Here are some features to look for when selecting training pants for Montessori toilet learning: